sebastiendamaye/picoCTF_2018/reversing/200-be-quick-or-be-dead-1/readme.md

 .text:0000000000400864 main            endp
 ```

-The main function calls 4 functions and the set_time function exits the program after 1 second, which does not leave enough time for the machine to compute the key:
+The `main` function calls 4 functions, one of which being `set_timer`.
+This function exits the program after 1 second, which does not leave enough time for the machine to compute the key:
 ```asm
 .text:0000000000400742                 public set_timer
 .text:0000000000400742 set_timer       proc near               ; CODE XREF: main+1E↓p